KnowledgeForge/keymaker/README.md

 #### Mixing Chat and Non-Chat Models

-Further, should you want to intermingle the usage of chat and non-chat continuations, KeyMaker provides utilities to do so:
+Further, should you want to intermingle the usage of chat and non-chat continuations, Keymaker provides utilities to do so:
 ```python
 from keymaker.utils import strip_tags